tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	{
-		"introduce":"Migrate the offline database of SQL server to JD Cloud database through recovering the backup of database", "name":"SQL Server supports the operation of \"moving\" the library on the cloud", "description":"The users can enjoy cloud database’s stability and efficiency by “transferring” the offline database to the cloud through the following three steps: \n1.
+		"introduce":"Migrate the offline database of SQL server to JD Cloud database through recovering the backup of database", "name":"SQL Server supports the operation of \"moving\" the library on the cloud", "description":"The users can enjoy cloud database’s stability and efficiency by \"transferring\" the offline database to the cloud through the following three steps: \n1.
 Backup local database; \n2.
 Upload database’s backup files to JD Cloud; \n3.
 Restore the uploaded file to the cloud database. \n", "id":92
 	},
 	{